How to Measure and Increase Product Engagement in 2021

 If you’re looking at user flows and you find that nearly every user stops using your product at stage 2 of your onboarding, then you have a problem there.

-If you launched a new feature but only 5% of your users are actually using it, then you have a problem there.
+If you launched a new feature but only 5% of your user base are actually using it, then you have a problem there.

 Before you work to improve product engagement, you need to know what needs improving, right?